What is Xcellerate 35?

 Who’s Behind Xcellerate 35?
 What Are Customers Saying About Their Other Products?

-Based on Xcellerate 35’s customer service phone number, it’s the same manufacturer behind the Xglide Speed Painter, Medi-Fade, Breathe Active, Pillow Active, and Skoother Skin Soother.
+Based on Xcellerate 35’s customer service phone number, it’s the same manufacturer behind the Xglide Speed Painter, Medi-Fade, Breathe Active, and Skoother Skin Soother.

 There wasn’t a lot of customer feedback about these products at the time of our research, although most complaints referenced ultra-long shipping times (sometimes spanning several months).